Describe common mistakes associated with constraints and keys in relational databases.

 4. Balancing Integrity and Flexibility

-Thoughtful design allows the database to enforce correctness automatically while adapting smoothly to new requirements - without requiring a major schema overhaul.
+Thoughtful design lets the database enforce correctness automatically, while still adapting smoothly as requirements change — without forcing a major schema overhaul every time something new comes up.